 Aquicore, a commercial real estate operations platform provides CommonWealth Partners with a portfolio-wide energy monitoring solution for operators.
+Installed in 2018, the platform centralizes building data and provides insight and analysis on portfolio performance.
 Aquicore provides real-time data using IoT hardware to connect to utility meters in each building.
 Properties measure progress against budgets and targets, identify cost savings, and communicate with teams.
-Aquicore provides building engineers with utility monitoring and prescriptive recommendations, variance analysis, and in-app messaging and notes that keep building teams connected on-the-go.
+Aquicore provides building engineers with utility monitoring and prescriptive recommendations, variance analysis, and in-app messaging and notes that keep building teams connected on-the -go.
 Aquicore enables property management teams to track spending against budgets and helps streamline data collection for LEED, ENERGY STAR, GRESB, and other energy benchmarking reporting.